 The best available control technology (BACT), for the RICE units, was determined to be good combustion practices (GCP) and oxidation catalyst systems installed as post combustion control.
 The VOC emissions from each electric generating unit engine cannot exceed 5.5 lb/hr.
-The VOC BACT limit is more stringent than the NSPS standard to ensure the engines operate with oxidation catalysts and achieve a 100% load VOC emission rate of less than 22 ppmvd at 15% O2.
+The VOC BACT limit is more stringent than the NSPS standard to ensure the engines operate with oxidation catalysts and achieve a 100% load VOC emission rate of less than 22 ppmvd at 15% O_2 .
 For the emergency engine, the use of good combustion practices to comply with the VOC emissions standard under 40 CFR Part 60, Subpart JJJJ represents BACT.

-Toxic air contaminants (TACs) were modeled for Rule 225 using AERMOD for PTI No. 34-17.
-TAC impacts were evaluated based on generic modeling that was performed for all three RICE units.
+Toxic air contaminants (TACs) were modeled for Rule 225 using AERMOD for PTI No. 35-17.
+TAC impacts were evaluated based on generic modeling that was performed for all seven RICE units.
 Each RICE was modeled with an emission rate of 1 pound per hour with the maximum impact per averaging time.
 The maximum generic impacts were multiplied by pollutant specific emission rates to calculate individual pollutant impacts.
 All TAC pollutants were below associated ITSL and/or IRSL levels.
-The pollutant closest to its screening level was formaldehyde at 27%.
-No TAC emission limits or recordkeeping were added to the permit conditions.
+No TAC emission limits, or recordkeeping were added to the permit conditions.

-EURICE1, EURICE2, EURICE3, and EUEMERGEN at the stationary source are subject to the Standards of Performance for Stationary Spark Ignition Internal Combustion Engines promulgated in 40 CFR Part 60, Subparts A and JJJJ.
+EURICE1, EURICE2, EURICE3, EURICE4, EURICE5, EURICE6, EURICE7 and EUEMERGEN at the stationary source is subject to the Standards of Performance for Stationary Spark Ignition Internal Combustion Engines promulgated in 40 CFR Part 60, Subparts A and JJJJ.